65th Street station (IND Queens Boulevard Line): Exits

-The full-time mezzanine is at the eastern end has three staircases to each platform and two staircases to the street, one to either eastern corner of Broadway and 65th Street.
+The full-time mezzanine at the eastern end has three staircases to each platform and two staircases to the street, one to either eastern corner of Broadway and 65th Street.
 Both sides had fare controls and former booths at platform levels at the far western end, at the opposite end of the current mezzanine.
 They have since been sealed.
 Signs at the northeast exit as well as the Manhattan-bound platforms are for Rowan Street, the former name of 65th Street.